ksandom/achel/readme.md

 * 2017-03-21: If you strike a bug, you can raise it [here](https://github.com/ksandom/achel/issues).
 Make sure you include the output from `achelctl bugReportCreate`.

 # Install

+If you are having troubles getting this installed, see "Docker" below, which is slightly less fully-featured, but makes it really easy to get kickstarted.

 ## Easy way